Branding for Artists: The Story Behind Hungry Pika Studios’ Playful New Logo

 If you’re here to build a brand that feels beautiful, meaningful, and true to you, I’m so glad you found your way.

-At Most Beautiful Design Co., I blend intuition, creativity + strategy to help purpose-driven entrepreneurs craft brands that truly reflect who they are.
-When I’m not designing, you’ll find me watercoloring alongside my kids, wandering outside, or cozied up with a good book on something I can deep-dive into (creativity, business, or personal growth are always at the top of my list).
-And yes—color makes me ridiculously happy.
+When I’m not designing, you’ll find me watercoloring alongside my kids, wandering outside, or cozied up with a good book (creativity, business, or personal growth are always at the top of my list).
+And yes—color makes me ridiculously happy!

 Curious about what lights me up and how I work?